AnymouseProphet/SocialistHousing/README.md

 is instructed to load both `times.sty` (a standard package) and `mtpro2.sty`.

-Even though `times.sty` is a standard packages, `pdflatex` is only instructed to load it when `mtpro2.sty` is available because otherwise, math would be typeset using Computer Modern which does not visually match the Times font.
+Even though `times.sty` is a standard packages, `pdflatex` is only instructed to load it when `mtpro2.sty` is available because otherwise, the body text would be typeset in Times but math would be typeset using Computer Modern which does not visually match the Times font very well.

 Follow the PCTeX instructions for installing MathTime Pro 2 Lite if you want to compile the document typeset in Times.

+If you like Computer Modern then do not install MathTime Pro 2 Lite and Computer Modern will be used for both the body font and the math font.

 ### Space Mono Font